-As a business professional, you know small TO-DOs are a pain in… Well, you know what they are.
+As a busy professional, you know small to-dos are a pain in… Well, you know what they are.

 You know they can pop up when you least expect them, and managing them can be a real challenge.